cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 </html>
 ```

-Now that we've added the button, it's time to give it a function, much like `submitButton`.
+Now that we've added the button, it's time to give it a function, much like our invisible `submitButton`.

 ## Layout button function